omikun/ForceNap/README.md

 ## TODO:

-    Disallow suspending parent app (eg Terminal, if launched from Terminal) DONE - do nothing if invalid name given
+    Done - Disallow suspending Terminal (useful if you're launching from Terminal) DONE - do nothing if invalid name given
+    Integrate with rumps so this can be accessed from the status bar instead of terminal Select multiple apps to nap at the same time